-Under the Securitization Law and the Financing Order, if and to the extent that third parties are allowed to bill and/or collect any restructuring charges in the future while the Bonds are outstanding, the Authority, any successor regulator, and any owner of the T&D System assets will take steps to ensure non-bypassability and minimize the likelihood of default by third-party billers.
-Further, the Authority and any successor regulator will not permit implementation of any third-party billing or collection that would result in a reduction or withdrawal of the current ratings on the Bonds.
+Under the securitization law and the financing order, if and to the extent that third parties are allowed to bill and/or collect any restructuring charges in the future while the bonds are outstanding, LIPA, any successor regulator, and any owner of the T&D system assets will take steps to ensure non-bypassability and minimize the likelihood of default by third-party billers.
+Further, LIPA and any successor regulator will not permit implementation of any third-party billing or collection that would result in a reduction or withdrawal of the current ratings on the bonds.